Melody8988/Redux-Reflections/README.md

 # React-Redux-Reflection Application

-Reflection is an important part of building applications and working with a team.
-It's common to have a retrospective on a bi-weekly basis during a project and at the end of a project.
-As we approach the end of teir 2, we would like you to reflect on everthing you've accomplished.
-For this assignment, you will be creating a reflection board.
-There should be two views, one to add a reflection and another to display reflections that you've added (most recent at the top).
-You should also be able to remove a reflection.
+Reflection is an important part of building applications and working in teams.
+In this app, there are two views.
+The first allows the user to add new reflections, and the second allows the user to view all the existing reflections with the ability to bookmark them and delete them.
+Most recent reflections display at the top.

 ### SETUP